m-schuetz/SimLOD/README.md

 # SimLOD: Simultaneous LOD Generation and Rendering
+Markus Schütz, Lukas Herzberger, Michael Wimmer

+Paper: <a href="https://www.cg.tuwien.ac.at/research/publications/2023/SCHUETZ-2023-SIMLOD/SCHUETZ-2023-SIMLOD-paper.pdf">"SimLOD: Simultaneous LOD Generation and Rendering"</a>.

 This project loads point clouds, creates an LOD structure on-the-fly, and immediatelly displays the results in real time.
-This repository contains the source code for the paper "SimLOD: Simultaneous LOD Generation and Rendering".

 On an RTX 4090 and PCIe 5.0 SSD (12GB/s), we are able to load and real-time render point clouds at rates of about 200-300 million points per second (MP/s) from the LAS format, 30 MP/s from compressed LAZ files, and up to 580 MP/s from an optimal XYZRGBA(16bytes/point) format.